 International networks work in Sri Lanka but charges will really stack up if you need to use your phone regularly.
 (As we write this) foreign tourists receive a SIM card at immigration which you can use during your stay in Sri Lanka, otherwise SIMs can be easily and cheaply bought locally.

 We very much welcome families coming to stay with us and do what we can to make it affordable and workable with the kids.
-But we have to be realsitic too, we’ve got a small number of rooms so we need to get income from them when they’re being used.
+But we have to be realistic too, we’ve got a small number of rooms so we need to get income from them when they’re being used.

 So if we can add extra beds or a cot to your room we can keep things very reasonable, if the kids need their own room we have to charge the normal rate.
-See the rates on our What’s Included page.

 We’re not allowed to recommend or offer baby-sitting or childcare as a service as our UK insurers advise us not to since the local mums from the village aren’t qualified, registered or insured.
 But we can introduce you to some of the Sri Lankan ladies from the local village that look after Ed & Sofie’s baby and our friend’s kids and if you feel comfortable you can arrange child-care whilst you surf or practice yoga directly with them at very reasonable rates.